Shared Library (DLL)#

 • Visual Studio, multiple versions can be installed in parallel

-By default, cmake will use your most up to date version of visual studio it finds.
+By default, cmake will use your most up to date version of MS Visual Studio it finds.

 Warning